Posted on: February 26, 2021

 Whatever the reason for the link, it is clear that untreated hearing loss can lead to higher risk of cognitive impairment.
 In fact, MRI scans consistently show that individuals with hearing loss lose brain tissue more quickly than those with normal hearing.
 The tissue loss is most pronounced in the areas of the brain that process hearing and speech.

 Further studies are looking into the cause of the link between these two conditions.
-For now it seems clear that treating hearing loss early has benefits for our overall cognitive function.
+For now it seems clear that treating hearing loss early and sustaining overall hearing health, has benefits for our overall cognitive function.